LiveGTech/Adapt-UI/docs/en/getting-started.md

 Now that you've created the extra pages, we don't even need to write any JavaScript to handle the page events since `aui-page` has already created the events at app startup!
 Try your new app to see if you can switch between pages.

-There is only one more thing left to do to make our navigation bar fully functional, though.
+There is only one more thing left to do to make our navigation menu fully functional, though.
 On mobile, you can't open the menu yet, so we'll need to add a button which allows mobile users to open the menu.

 In the `<header>` element, just above the `<span>` element, insert this line: